Membership of the Club is available within a number of different categories and is dependent on one or more of the following factors:

 The club does not provide transport to or from club activities such as matches.
 It is the responsibility of those taking part to arrange their own transport.
 It is the members’ responsibility, or that of the parent/guardian to ensure that all arrangements meet all legal requirements and ensure appropriate safety for any juniors being transported.
 By agreeing to the above, the parent or guardian of a child is presumed to have given permission for the transport they have arranged to be used.

-The Sevenoaks Tennis Club is committed to prioritising the well-being of all children and adults at risk, promoting safeguarding in the Club at all times.
-The intention of this Policy is to help the Club minimise risk, deliver a positive tennis experience for everyone and ensure an appropriate response is given to all safeguarding concerns and/or disclosures.
+The Sevenoaks Tennis Club is committed to prioritising the well-being of all children and adults at risk, promoting safeguarding, diversity and inclusion at the Club at all times.
+The intention of this Policy is to help the Club minimise risk, deliver a positive tennis experience for everyone and ensure an appropriate response is given to all safeguarding, diversity and inclusion concerns and/or disclosures.

 A child is defined as anyone under 18 years of age and an ‘adult at risk’ is anyone who has care and support needs which makes him/her vulnerable to abuse or neglect.
-A ‘safeguarding concern’ can arise in relation to a wide range of issues including physical safety, harassment, bullying, mental or physical abuse and discrimination.
+A ‘safeguarding, diversity or inclusion concern’ can arise in relation to a wide range of issues including physical safety, harassment, bullying, mental or physical abuse and discrimination on the basis of any imagined difference or cultural prejudice.

 This policy applies equally to committee members, coaches, volunteers and club members.